-Do I Need to Quit My Job to Qualify for Social Security Disability Benefits?
+Do You Have to Work to Qualify for Social Security Disability?

 Dealing with a disability or life-threatening illness can be hard enough without having to worry about your financial stability.
 Thankfully, there are some support systems in place such as Social Security disability benefits to help you deal with such a scenario.
-However, obtaining disability benefits can be a complicated and confusing process with a lot of misinformation, which is why Second Chance Lawyer Merryl Jones is here to help.
+However, qualifying for and obtaining disability benefits can be a complicated and confusing process with a lot of misinformation, which is why Merryl Jones – Second Chance Lawyer is here to help.

 There are a few things you need to know if you’re considering filing a claim for Social Security disability benefits.